George Takei: Private life

 In October 2005, Takei revealed in an issue of Frontiers magazine that he is gay and had been in a committed relationship with his partner, Brad Altman, for 18 years; the move was prompted by then California governor Arnold Schwarzenegger's veto of same-sex marriage legislation.
-He said, "It's not really coming out, which suggests opening a door and stepping through.
+Takei said "It's not really coming out, which suggests opening a door and stepping through.
 It's more like a long, long walk through what began as a narrow corridor that starts to widen."
-Nevertheless, Takei's sexuality had been an open secret among Star Trek fans since the 1970s, and Takei did not conceal his active membership in LGBT organizations, including Frontrunners, where he developed public friendships with openly gay couples such as Kevin and Don Norte.
+Nevertheless, Takei's sexuality had been an open secret among Star Trek fans since the 1970s, and Takei did not conceal his active membership in LGBTQ organizations, including Frontrunners, where he developed public friendships with openly gay couples such as Kevin and Don Norte.
 In an on-air telephone interview with Howard Stern in December 2005, Takei explained, "[We (gay people)] are masculine, we are feminine, we are caring, we are abusive.
 We are just like straight people, in terms of our outward appearance and our behavior.
 The only difference is that we are oriented to people of our own gender."
 Takei also described Altman as "a saint" for helping to take care of Takei's terminally ill mother.

 Takei currently serves as a spokesperson for the Human Rights Campaign "Coming Out Project".
-In 2006 he embarked on a nationwide "Equality Trek" speaking tour sharing his life as a gay Japanese American, his 18-year relationship with Altman, Frontrunners, and Star Trek, encouraging others to share their own personal stories.
+In 2006, he embarked on a nationwide "Equality Trek" speaking tour sharing his life as a gay Japanese American, his 18-year relationship with Altman, Frontrunners, and Star Trek, encouraging others to share their own personal stories.
 In the wake of the 2007 controversy over former NBA player Tim Hardaway, who had stated "I hate gay people", Takei recorded a mock public service announcement which began as a serious message of tolerance, then turned the tables on Hardaway by proclaiming that while he may hate gay people, gay people love him and other "sweaty basketball players", and promising Hardaway that "I will have sex with you".
 This was aired on Jimmy Kimmel Live!
 Takei also appeared on the Google float at San Francisco Pride 2007.

 In 2014, Takei raised $100,000 for an adult Eagle Scout to start a web series, titled Camp Abercorn, documenting his experiences in the Boy Scouts of America after he was forced to leave, due to their anti-gay adult policy.
 Takei stated, "As a former Boy Scout myself, it pains me deeply that the BSA still boots out gay Scouts when they turn 18.
 This web series will help educate and inform, as well as entertain.
 That gets a big thumbs up from me.
 Let's make this happen."

 In 2015, after the announcement of the U.S. Supreme Court same-sex marriage decision, Obergefell v.
 Hodges, Takei was critical of Clarence Thomas's dissent and called Thomas "a clown in blackface".
 After defending his comments for over a week, Takei apologized for his wording.